precog/precog_js_client/README.md

 # Precog Client for JavaScript

 [Precog](http://www.precog.com/) is a powerful analytics platform for JSON data.
-This JavaScript client allows easy querying and uploading of data.
+This JavaScript client allows easy streaming, uploading, and querying of data.

 ## Installation